awsdocs/aws-java-developer-guide-v2/doc_source/examples-iam-access-keys.rst

-To get the time an access key was last used, call the |iamclient|'s :methodname:`getAccessKeyLastUsed` method with the access key's ID (which can be passed in using a :aws-java-class-prev:`GetAccessKeyLastUsedRequest
+To get the time an access key was last used, call the |iamclient|'s :methodname:`getAccessKeyLastUsed` method with the access key's ID (which can be passed in using a :aws-java-class:`GetAccessKeyLastUsedRequest
 <services/iam/model/GetAccessKeyLastUsedRequest>` object.

-You can then use the returned :aws-java-class-prev:`GetAccessKeyLastUsedResponse
+You can then use the returned :aws-java-class:`GetAccessKeyLastUsedResponse
 <services/iam/model/GetAccessKeyLastUsedResponse>` object to retrieve the key's last
 used time.